CHNzhonghongwei/HongweiZhong.github.io/_pages/about.md

 **Hobbies**: In personal life, I like coding, reading, swimming, and listening to music.

-**Coding**: I am good at data analysis in Python and I have learned the basic framework of machine learning and made practices such as _Using hybrid model(e.g. SVM+AR) to predicting PM2.5 of Chengdu_.
+**Coding**: I am good at data analysis in Python and I have learned the basic framework of machine learning and made practices such as _Using hybrid model(e.g. SVM+AR) to predict daily PM2.5 of Chengdu_.
 With such passion in computer science, I had classes on Data analysis in Python, Database(SQL), Data structure in C++, Big data in Hadoop, Data mining, Data science in R, Data modeling in Matlab (and Principles of blockchain, of course), etc. Now I am immersed in learning knowledge of blockchain (especially on smart contracts and DeFi) and reading papers on Economic theory of blockchain applications.

 **Reading: The more I buy, the more I read.** I enjoy collecting classic books in various fields and read them slowly but hard, such as literature, economics, history, computer science, psychology, philosophy and even music.
 Recently I am reading _The Theory of Interest_ by Fisher.
 If you like reading as well, do not hesitate to get in touch.